seL4/camkes-tool/docs/index.md

 ### Custom Data Types

-CAmkES allows the definition of custom data types for procedure method argument, and ports.
+CAmkES allows the definition of custom data types for procedure method arguments and ports.
 Data types can be defined in C header files by typedefing a struct, enum or built-in type.
 Sections of the application that refer to custom types must include the header file.

 #### Procedures

-Assume a data type `Vector` is defined in the file `vector.h` in the top level `include` directory of the application:
+Assume a data type `Vector` is defined in the file vector.h in the top level include directory of the application:

 ```c
 #ifndef _VECTOR_H_